Canada's Largest Ribfest 100% Green Program

 Well, once we have controlled the input, then we can more easily control the output!

 Public education is also a large part of our plan.
-Informing the public about what is suitable to place in the Green Bin – wooden utensils, food leftovers, corn-starch cups (even though they look like plastic!)
+Informing the public about what is suitable to place in the Green Bin – wooden utensils and food leftovers.
 As part of our public education program, we will proactively inform people about the environmental initiatives of Canada’s Largest Ribfest through the website, digital newsletters, signage at the park during the festival, and with the help of our media partners to assist in promoting this very important initiative.

 And for back-up, we have our Recycling Staff on hand to help with any questions during the event and to sort through the containers after the event to make sure that everything was put in the correct container!